h0nzZik/minuska/README.md

 These include support for concrete syntax of programming languages, formalization of the strictness declarations, symbolic execution, and deductive verification.
 See the [ideas document](./doc/ideas.md)

 # Troubleshooting

 If your system does not support FUSE, or its configuration is broken, try `export APPIMAGE_EXTRACT_AND_RUN=1` before running any generated interpreters.
+This needs to be done e.g., in Docker, or when running on Github-hosted runners.

+# Papers

+An extended version of the preliminary 'Minuska: Towards a Formally Verified Programming Language Framework' paper is available [here](h0nzzik.github.io/papers/minuska-extended.pdf).